alihashmiii/Elliptical-Fourier-Descriptors/README.md

 # Elliptical-Fourier-Analysis

-Date first Added: 02-03-2017.
+`@Author: Ali Hashmi`

-Author: Ali Hashmi
+`Date: 02-03-2017`

-Wolfram Language (WL) implementation (of a Python code by Henrik Blidh) for Elliptical Fourier Descriptors for 2D shape classification.
+This script is a Wolfram Language (WL) implementation (of a Python code by Henrik Blidh) for Elliptical Fourier Descriptors for 2D shape classification.
 The Lobe Contribution Elliptical Fourier Analysis has been implemented in the package as well.
-The lobe contribution can be used to classify shapes with lobes such as cells (see below)
+The lobe contribution can be used to classify complex shapes with lobes, for instance cells.

 please check the other branch for the python implementation of the code